alvarom24/video-maker-front/README.md

 previous to run this project make sure you have the api project running.

-Clone or download the files of the project, in terminal navigate to the root foldel and run yarn start, then navigate to http://localhost:3000
+Clone or download the files of the project, in terminal navigate to the root foldel and run "yarn" to install all packages then run "yarn start", then navigate to http://localhost:3000

 ### NOTE: